duxngsi/Field_maps_HOSVD-compress-fitting/README.md

 creating such maps.
 The method significantly increases efficiency of provision of compact and noise- free maps combined with high resolution.
 The method is illustrated by creating corresponding maps for RF-cells of radio frequency quadrupoles.

+Additional large files can be downloaded from here: